bcarroll/PiControl/README.md

 3. Install Python dependencies
     *    ``cd /directory/where/you/cloned-or_unzipped``
     *    ``sudo pip install Flask Flask-SSLify flask_sqlalchemy ipaddress netifaces netaddr psutil simplepam wiringpi``
+4. Set executable flag on the PiControl start script
+    *    chmod +x /directory/where/you/cloned-or_unzipped/PiControl.sh

+    The above command changes the mode of the PiControl.sh script so it can be executed from a shell.

-4.    *Optional* - Start PiControl when your Raspberry Pi boots
+5.    *Optional* - Start PiControl when your Raspberry Pi boots
     *    ``echo "Start PiControl"| sudo tee --append /etc/rc.local``
     *    ``echo "sudo -u pi python /directory/where/you/cloned-or_unzipped/PiControl.py &"| sudo tee --append /etc/rc.local``